Fresh Oysters.

 “Sweet and plump, crisp and crunchy, salty and succulent, pick an adjective for the freshly shucked Mahurangi oyster in winter, and they all apply.”
 Oysters are affected by stocking density, nutrient density, water composition and temperature.
 We grow ours in the unpolluted waters of the Mahurangi Harbour, a perfect marine environment for pacific oysters to flourish.

 Tuned to the lunar cycle, oysters are also influenced by moonlight and tides.
 They are crisp when the moon has waned but become progressively creamier as the moon gets full and the tides are highest.
 Oysters also vary in taste according to the seasons.
-They love the cold, and though they’re good to eat in the autumn and spring, it is over winter that some of the sweetest oysters of the year are harvested.
+They love the cold.
+Although they’re good to eat in the autumn and spring, it is over winter that some of the sweetest oysters are harvested.

 We take the greatest care and pride in producing the very best, freshest, tastiest live oysters – no compromise!